Possibly a charismatic leader had a vision of another way of living.

 I’d never met people who practiced Islam before; however, over the years I grew used to the sound of the device in Mona’s and Mohammed’s home that reminded them to pray, and the preparations they made each year for Ramadan that included periods of fasting.

-The children’s mother, Mona, was a beautiful woman, slender and petite, with thick, dark hair and dark eyes that shone with the light of tenderness and kindness.
+The children’s mother, Mona, was a beautiful woman, slender and petite, with thick, dark hair and dark eyes that shone with the light of kindness.

 Her children took more after their tall father, Mohammed (the nephew of Anwar Sadat), but they were also good looking and bright.